 Working on symmetry

-My name is Sanne and my horse is called Nelson.
-I ride with him at novice level.
-I would like to continue with him at a higher level in sports.
-Whilst riding I notice that everything seems to go by itself on the right rein, while it is more difficult to bend him on the left rein.
-I wonder what I'm doing wrong.
-Am I out of balance or is it Nelson?
-This uncertainty means that the competitions have not been going so well lately.
+My name is Sanne, and my horse is called Nelson.
+I compete with him at novice level.
+I would like to continue with him at a higher level.
+While riding, I notice that everything seems to go fine when he is on the right rein, but it is more difficult to work with him on the left rein.
+I wonder what Iam doing wrong.
+Am I out of balance?
+Or is it Nelson?
+This uncertainty means that competitions have not been going so well lately.

-I went with this question to my instructor Manon.
-I told her my problem and she had also noticed this when I was riding.
-She recently started working with rein sensors from IPOS.
-She thought it would be a good idea to use them during my lesson.
-She made it clear to me that it doesn't matter if Nelson is out of balance or me, because whoever it is, I am the one who has to solve the problem.
+I raised this question with my instructor, Manon.
+I explained my problem to her, and she had also noticed this when I was riding.
+She had recently started working with Ipos Technology Rein Sensors.
+She suggested I use them during my lesson.
+She made it clear to me that it doesn't matter if Nelson is out of balance or me, because whichever it was, I am the one who had to solve the problem.

-During the lesson we first started on the right rein.
-Nelson responded quickly to my aids and reacted supple.
-Then I wanted to make a circle to the left.
+During the lesson, we started on the right rein.
+Nelson responded quickly to my aids, and reacted with suppleness.
+Then, when I wanted to circle left.
 I couldn't get this right.
 I was instructed to hold pressure on the right rein and release the left rein.
 I tried this and it went better.

-After this I rode another circle, but Manon saw on the app that I was riding with too much pressure on my inner rein and almost no pressure on my right rein.
-Manon showed my rein pressure in the app.
+After this, I rode another circle, but Manon saw on the App that I was riding with too much pressure on my inner rein and almost no pressure on my right rein.
+Manon showed my rein pressure in the App.
 There was a clear difference between left and right.
-I had a kilo more pressure on the left rein than on the right rein.
-Now I also understood why I had this problem.
+I had a kilogram more pressure on the left rein than on the right rein.
+Now, I also understood why I had this problem.
 It was good that I could see it so clearly on the screen.

 Okay, now I could try again.
 We started on the left rein again, but now I had to put some pressure on my right rein first.
-Even when going large that is always quite difficult.
-Manon watched the screen and was able to tell me when I had enough pressure on the right.
-I was not allowed to ride a circle before the pressure was correct.
-When I secretly put more pressure on the left rein, Manon showed this to me straight away.
-Very quickly it went much better on the left rein.
-I kept the pressure on my outer rein more equal and I kept getting more and more balanced.
+Even when going large, that is always quite difficult.
+Manon watched the screen, and was able to tell me when I had enough pressure on the right rein.
+I was not allowed to ride a circle until the pressure was correct.
+When I inadvertently put more pressure on the left rein, Manon was able to show this to me straight away.
+Very rapidly, it started to go much better on the left rein.
+I was able to keep the pressure on my outer rein more equal and I increasingly became more balanced.
 I went home with a satisfied feeling.

-At home I trained with Nelson several times, but without rein sensors it is very difficult to get the same feeling.
-On the left rein I am unable to get him to a good height with enough pressure on the outside rein.
-As a result, he does not always take the correct bend.
+At home, I trained with Nelson several times, but without rein sensors, it is very difficult to get the same feeling.
+On the left rein, I am unable to get him to a good height with enough pressure on the outside rein.
+As a result, he does not always make the correct bend.
 I find it very difficult to solve it myself.
-I can't check myself and it feels like I would never learn it.
-I would love to measure myself every day.
-At least in the coming weeks until I know what the right feeling is.
+I can't check it myself, and I have the idea that I would never learn it.
+I would love to measure my rein pressure every day.
+Or at least, in the next few weeks, until I know what the right feeling is.